 There was no mention of the problem in Holy Scripture, surely that lets me off the hook?

-Not MY problem, surely?
+Isn’t it the job of politicians, or civil servants, to sort these things out?

 I tried to persuade everybody, but they wouldn’t listen, so I gave up

-You can’t fight progress
+You can’t fight progress/fate/human nature

 In the long run everything will sort itself out; we’ve seen worse